dice-group/CostFed/README.md

  CostFed is an index-assisted federation engine for federated SPARQL query processing over multiple SPARQL endpoints.
 CostFed makes use of the statistical data collected from endpoints to perform efficient source selection and cost-based query planning.
 We compare CostFed with state-of-art SPARQL endpoint federation engines on FedBench.
 Our evaluation shows that CostFed is 3 to 121 times faster than the state-of-the-art on FedBench.

 ### How to Run CostFed?
-* Checkout the source code and import as new maven project. it will create three sub-projects, i.e, costfed, fex, and semagrow-bench.
+* *Checkout:* the source code and import as new maven project. it will create three sub-projects, i.e, costfed, fex, and semagrow-bench.
-* Index: Since CostFed is an index-assisted appraoch, the first step is to generate an index for all the endpoints in hand.
+* *Create Index:* Since CostFed is an index-assisted appraoch, the first step is to generate an index for all the endpoints in hand.
 The index generation, updation is given costfed/src/main/java/org/aksw/simba/quetsal/util/TBSSSummariesGenerator.java.
 Note for FedBench, LargeRDFBench, the index is already given at costfed/summaries/sum-localhost.n3.
+* *Configuration File*: Set properties in /costfed/costfed.props or run with default
-* Main Evaluation Class: costfed/src/main/java/org/aksw/simba/start/QueryEvaluation.java.
-Here you need to specify the URLs of the SPARQL endpoints which you want the given query to be federated.
+* *Query Execution*: costfed/src/main/java/org/aksw/simba/start/QueryEvaluation.java.
+Here you need to specify the URLs of the SPARQL endpoints which you want the given query to be federated and provide the configuration file, i.e., costfed.props as argument.
-* Configuration File: Set properties in /costfed/costfed.props or run with default
-* Start Execution:  org.aksw.simba.start.QueryEvaluation with argument - name of property, i.e.,	   org.aksw.simba.start.QueryEvaluation costfed.props.

 ### Used Benchmarks
 The queries used in the evaluation can be downloaded from [FedBench](http://fedbench.fluidops.net/) and [LargeRDFBech](https://github.com/AKSW/largerdfbench) homepage.